Esri/storymap-journal/README.md

 ### Other customization
 Most of the look and feel customization can be done using the [regular Application Download](http://links.esri.com/storymaps/map_journal_template_zip) and including the css/html overrides directly into `index.html`.

-As the application Javascript and CSS are minified, **we don't recommand that you directely edit those files** (e.g. `app-viewer-min.css`, `app-viewer-min.js`, ...).
+As the application Javascript and CSS are minified, **we don't recommend that you directely edit those files** (e.g. `app-viewer-min.css`, `app-viewer-min.js`, ...).
 In addition to beeing hard to edit, this will make application update complex for you.

 If you want to change the behavior of one functionality or want to add new one, follow the [developer guide](#developer-guide) below.